tpope/gem-ctags/README.markdown

 Vim Tips
 --------

+To easily edit a gem with your current working directory set to the gem's root, install [gem-edit][].

 If you have [rake.vim][] installed (which, by the way, is a misleading name), Vim will already know where to look for the tags file when